DanMint/IOS-apps/CoreData_Pracice/README.md

 ## *Project names and thier discriptions*

-*PRACTICE_TABELS*: This is not necessarily working with core data but its understanding how to display data in a table view.
+1.*PRACTICE_TABELS*: This is not necessarily working with core data but its understanding how to display data in a table view.

-*delete_from_coreData*: In this mini project i have learned how to delete data from Core Data enteties.
+2.*delete_from_coreData*: In this mini project i have learned how to delete data from Core Data enteties.
 Moreover, I have imlemented 2 types of custom table views and 1 default table view.